Ad Code

 What are Stuttering and Stammering?

 Stutter and Stammer are both different words but have the same meaning.
-A Stammer is a speech disorder in which the stoppage and disruptions create an intervention in the normal flow of speech and the timing of expression.
-These stoppages and disruptions may convert in the form of repetitions of words, sounds like he-he-hello, and sometimes it been prolonged sounds so that the comments may be stretched too long, like hhhhhhhhello.
+A Stammer is a speech disorder in which stoppages and disruptions create an interruption in the normal flow of speech and the timing of expression.
+These stoppages and disruptions may manifest as repetitions of words, such as 'he-he-he' or 'hello', and sometimes they involve prolonged sounds, causing the comments to be stretched too long, like 'hhhhhhhello'.

-In some cases, Stammering can be gentle and not cause many problems in the flow of ordinary speech, but in some cases, it can be a severe communication disorder.
+In some cases, stuttering can be mild and not significantly disrupt the flow of ordinary speech, but in other cases, it can be a severe communication disorder.

-The Stammer may take a strike in children aged 2 to 5, but if you start suffering from Stutter in adulthood, it is a severe issue, and consult a doctor.
+Stammering may occur in children aged 2 to 5, but if you start experiencing stuttering in adulthood, it is a severe issue, and you should consult a doctor.
 People suffering from Stutter begin escaping the problematic words in the conversation.

 Difference between Stuttering and Stammering

-Stuttering and Stammering creates confusion among people; they think both words are different and used for other types of speech disorder.
+Stuttering and Stammering Can create confusion among people, as they often think the two words refer to different types of speech disorders.
 Still, the truth is in North America and Australia, Stuttering.

 It is commonly used, and Stammering is the most widely used in Britain.